cossssmin/goodemailcode.com/docs/email-enhancements/svg-to-vml.md

 ---
 title: SVG to VML
 description: How to manually convert an SVG image into a VML image.
+head:
+  - - meta
+    - property: og:title
+      content: SVG to VML
+  - - meta
+    - property: og:description
+      content: How to manually convert an SVG image into a VML image.
 ---

 <div style="font-size: 12px">Last Updated: <time datetime="2021-09-28">28<sup>th</sup> September 2021</time></div>